eduvpn/vpn-server-api/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

+## 2.2.10

+- the `tlsProtection` configuration option was removed.
+It will always be `tls-crypt`.
+Specifying, or not specifying it will have no effect

 ## 2.2.7

 - the generated CA key type configurable with the `vpnCaKeyType` configuration